NBC drops new ‘Law & Order’ trailer - NewsBreak

 “The return of the flagship ‘Law & Order’ series for a pivotal 21st season is a proud moment for Dick and a proud moment for us, his studio partners,” said Pearlena Igbokwe, Chairman, Universal Studio Group.

 Former “CSI” showrunner and executive producer Carol Mendelsohn was originally attached to “For the Defense,” along with Wolf.
-Wolf initially praised the show’s premise.New NBC show ‘Law & Order: For the Defense’ turns the tables on the storied franchise
+Wolf initially praised the show’s premise.‘American Pickers’ returning to Kansas this April looking for unique collections

 “This new show is exciting for me, personally,” Wolf said.
 “We spent the last 30 years on shows that played offense.
 Now it will be great to play defense, and being able to do it with Carol is an honor and an opportunity for both of us to do television that hasn’t been done before.”